rodrisilvamd/Ase-exporter-addon-Blender/README.md

       Material slot has one mesh without assigned material.
 Get a material for each mesh or meshes before trying to export.

 ## Notes
-I'm not a phython expert.
+I'm not a phyton expert.
 This upgrade took me a lot of time trying to learn a new language.
 The script works as long as the necessary requirements are met.